chipsalliance/Caliptra/doc/Caliptra.md

 * Caliptra firmware's signed MIN\_SVN value: 1
 * Caliptra's firmware anti-rollback fuse bank counter value: 1

 A vulnerability is discovered in firmware version 4.2.
 The vendor issues a fix in firmware version 4.3.
 However, owners may still wish to roll back to firmware version 4.2, while version 4.3 is being qualified in their fleet.
-Updating to firmware version 4.3 places Calipra in the following state:
+Updating to firmware version 4.3 places Caliptra in the following state:

 * Currently running firmware version: 4.3
 * Caliptra firmware's signed SVN value: 2